Thank you for your interest in BUGS!

 - The BUGS Team

-APPLICATIONS ARE CURRENTLY BEING ACCEPTED FOR THE NEXT SCHOOL YEAR:
+APPLICATIONS ARE CURRENTLY BEING ACCEPTED FOR THE 2019-2020 SCHOOL YEAR:

-Current 5th and 6th grade families should apply online here, or download and print a paper application, found below, and mail to or drop off at: BUGSbrooklyn Admissions, 500 19th St. Brooklyn, NY 11215
+Current 5th, 6th grade and 7th grade families should apply online here, or download and print a paper application, found below, and mail to or drop off at: BUGSbrooklyn Admissions, 500 19th St. Brooklyn, NY 11215

 English and Spanish applications available, more languages available when applying online.

-Applications are due April 1st, 2019.
+Online applications are due (and paper applications must be post-marked by) April 1st, 2019.
 Applications submitted after April 1st will be put on our post-lottery waiting list in the order they are received.

 PREFER A PAPER APPLICATION?